LapisLiozuli/Slimeology/README.md

   Requires Auto Config 3.3.1 to run.
 </a>

+Also available at <a href="https://www.curseforge.com/minecraft/mc-mods/slimeologymc">Curseforge</a> and <a href="https://modrinth.com/mod/slimeology">Modrinth</a>.

-NEWS: Waiting for Fabric Biomes API to update to 1.18 before I start updating.
+**NEWS**: Waiting for Fabric Biomes API to update to 1.18 before I start updating.
 Unless I work on the next module of the mod to allow custom crafting of Coloured Slimeballs, but that is currently unlikely due to some personal issues.

-Also available at <a href="https://www.curseforge.com/minecraft/mc-mods/slimeologymc">Curseforge</a> and <a href="https://modrinth.com/mod/slimeology">Modrinth</a>.

 ## Primer